se-edu/learningresources/contents/projectManagement/AgileDevelopment.md

 Popularised in 2001 by the [*Manifesto for Agile Software Development*](http://agilemanifesto.org/), agile development is essentially a software development approach that can be adopted to manage a software project.

 Yet, you should not mistake agile development for any single method or framework (e.g. [Scrum](https://www.scrum.org/resources/what-is-scrum?gclid=EAIaIQobChMI2Y-34IDX2QIVwZWPCh3aUg7tEAAYASAAEgLPKvD_BwE)).
 Rather, you should see agile development as an overarching approach possessing several distinguishing characteristics as consolidated in the *Manifesto*.
-To further simplify these characteristics, agile development can be described as an approach that is flexible, iterative and people-centric.
+To further simplify these characteristics, agile development can essentially be described as an approach that is flexible, iterative and people-centric.

 But what does "flexible, iterative and people-centric" really mean?
 To comprehend this, let us examine each characteristic individually.

-#### Agile development is "flexible"
+#### 1. Agile development is "flexible"

 For a start, agile development is "flexible" because it gives a project more room to evolve over time.
 This is possible as agile development utilises a form of planning known as [adaptive planning](https://www.projectmanager.com/blog/how-to-plan-in-an-agile-environment), which means that planning is done continuously throughout a project rather than sticking rigidly to a fixed plan established at the start.
 As a result, planning can take into consideration the project's current progress, and change accordingly to allow the project's priorities and scope to evolve.